stevenjmesser/visitmy.website/_posts/2022-11-08-you-are-not-always-your-job-title.md

 Strategic ownership for product managers:

 > You can develop a long-term vision and objectives.
 You can take a discerning and disciplined approach to focusing on what is important and most relevant.
 You can develop the capability of others.

 Strategic thinking for service designers:

 > You can lead the design and implementation of strategy, directing the evaluation of strategies and policies to ensure business requirements are being met.

 The definition for service designers is more what I do: designing strategies, ensuring they deliver value and meet requirements.
 It’s pragmatic.
-Which is more than developing visions and objectives...although I also do that.
+Which is more than developing visions and objectives…although I also do that.

 Am I doing two jobs?